acntech-archive/docker-bitbucket/README.md

 `X_PROXY_SCHEME`    : Sets the connector scheme (in this case `http`).
 `X_PATH`            : Sets the context path (in this case `/bitbucket` so you would access Bitbucket http://localhost:8080/bitbucket).

-_IMPORTANT_!
+> IMPORTANT!
 This configuration will be only written to `${BITBUCKET_HOME}/shared/server.xml` file once, when one or more of env variables are provided.
 Next time you stop/start container these parameters will be ignored.

 You will also need to configure reverse proxy, _example_ of such configuration for _Nginx_ (which is running at same [Docker host and network](https://docs.docker.com/engine/userguide/networking/dockernetworks/) as Bitbucket) is:
 ```